-Posted by Natalie on March 18, 2014, under National History Day, Professional Development.
+Posted by Stephanie on July 15, 2014, under National History Day, Professional Development, Research.

 Over 30 documents related to the topic “Chicago: Journey for Civil Rights in the Midwest” are now online thanks to teachers in Chicago.